MissProgramm/demo/README.md

   its a loader that can be render in a condition when data is not found then it can be shows like a small circle

 # Modal
+it hides overall screen , for pop-up button and restrict user to view this and after view real content